-Paul McCartney's Scores First U.S. No. 1 Debut Ever With 'Egypt Station'
+Paul McCartney Scores First U.S. No. 1 Debut Ever With 'Egypt Station'

 It might sound hard to believe, but being a Beatle doesn't necessarily assure chart-topping success — but never underestimate the pull of Paul McCartney.